ThomasMertes/seed7/src/read_me.txt

 COMPILING UNDER MAC OS

+    To compile under macOS you need You need to install Xcode.
+  Xcode can be installed from the App Store or from Apple's developer site if a specific version is needed.

+  For the next steps a terminal window is needed.
+A terminal window is opened by clicking the launchpad icon in the dock, typing terminal in the search field, then clicking on the terminal icon.

+  The Homebrew package manager needs to be installed.
+Use a terminal window and the following command to install it:

+    /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"

+  Homebrew uses the brew command to install software.
+If the brew command is unknown it might be necessary to add it to the PATH.
+If the zsh shell is used this can be done with:

+    (echo; echo 'eval "$(/opt/homebrew/bin/brew shellenv)"') >> ~/.zprofile eval "$(/opt/homebrew/bin/brew shellenv)"

-    To compile under macOS make sure that the command line tools for macOS are installed.
-They can be obtained from Xcode (Xcode Menu: Xcode->Preferences->Downloads).
-Alternatively the command line tools can be downloaded directly.
-The tools contain the C compilers clang and gcc.
-They also provide a 'make' utility.
-Depending on the version of macOS it might be necessary to install also XQuartz (the X11 support of macOS).
+  Depending on the version of macOS it might be necessary to also install XQuartz (the X11 support of macOS).
 XQuartz can be installed using brew:

     brew install --cask xquartz